-If you’re looking to work in Portugal, here’s a guide to finding a job in Portugal and the requirements for Portuguese work permits.
+If you’re looking to work in Portugal, here’s a guide to finding jobs in Portugal and the requirements for Portuguese work permits.

-Finding jobs in Portugal has been more difficult in recent years as a result of the country’s economic crisis, but there are signs of economic and job improvement.
+Finding jobs in Portugal has improved slightly in recent years as the country recovers from an economic crisis.
 With the right qualifications and research, it can be possible to find a good job or you might consider starting your own business in Portugal.